Updated July 6, 2023

 As a Microsoft product, T-SQL as an enterprise edition can serve the project best, with supreme business integration viability.

-4. Understanding the implementation of a cloud with a database can be an added advantage.
+- Understanding the implementation of a cloud with a database can be an added advantage.

 Major Features of SQL

-1. Procedural programming
+- Procedural programming

-Precisely T-SQL is more robust and reliable.
+Precisely it is more robust and reliable.
 The additional features have made it a Turing complete language representing universal acclaim.
 SQL is not Turing complete.
 Thus, we can precisely refer to it as a powerful computational language that continues to advance regardless of the progress in the industry.